-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees (current committees are Finance & General Purposes, Highways and Communities, Environment, Neighbourhood Plan Implementation (CRTBO's) and Planning.
-All Committees have advisory powers only with the exception of Planning which has decision making powers), and

-- i. shall determine their terms of reference: - ii. shall determine the number of standing committees. - iii. shall permit a standing committee to determine the time of its meetings. - iv.
-Members of standing committees will be appointed based on their interest & skills. - v.
-The public may attend & make representation at a meeting of a standing committee. - vi.
-The press are permitted to attend the meetings of a standing committee. - vii.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council may appoint standing committees and - i. shall determine their terms of reference. - ii. shall determine their dispensation annual budget. - iii. shall determine the number of standing committees. - iv. shall permit a standing committee to determine the time of its meetings. - v.
+Members of standing committees will be appointed based on their interest & skills. - vi.
+The public may attend & make representation at a meeting of a standing committee - vii.
+The press are permitted to attend the meetings of a standing committee. - viii.
 May dissolve a standing committee.

-5 ANNUAL COUNCIL MEETINGS
+5 ORDINARY COUNCIL MEETINGS